jakesower/spectragraph/packages/multi-api-store/README.md

 ### Expression Engines

-The multi-API store uses focused expression engines from Data Prism Core to provide different capabilities for different query contexts:
+The multi-API store uses focused expression engines from SpectraGraph Core to provide different capabilities for different query contexts:

 - **SELECT Engine**: Full expression capabilities including filtering, aggregations, transformations, and computed fields for SELECT clauses
 - **WHERE Engine**: Filtering-only operations for WHERE clauses, excluding expensive aggregation operations for performance and security

-By default, the multi-API store uses `defaultSelectEngine` and `defaultWhereEngine` from `@data-prism/core`.
+By default, the multi-API store uses `defaultSelectEngine` and `defaultWhereEngine` from `@spectragraph/core`.
 You can provide custom engines in the configuration if needed for specialized use cases.

 ## API Reference